qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

 Variables Properties
 --------------------

-The :guilabel:`Variables` tab lists all the variables available at the project's level (which includes all global variables).
+The |expression| :guilabel:`Variables` tab lists all the variables available at the project's level (which includes all global variables).
 Besides, it also allows the user to manage project-level variables.
 Click the |symbologyAdd|
 button to add a new custom project-level variable.
 Likewise, select a custom